-6 75 Fed.
+5 75 Fed.
 Reg. at 63754 (Oct.
 18, 2010).
-In fact, an academic survey of single family offices has shown that aside from wealth management, a family's most important objective in establishing a family office is the consolidation of the family's accounting, tax and estate planning services.
-See Raphael Amit, et al., Single Family Offices: Private Wealth Management in the Family Context, Wharton Global Family Alliance (Apr.
-1, 2008), available at: http://knowledge.wharton.upenn.edu/papers/1354.pdf (hereinafter "Wharton Study").
+In fact, an academic survey of single family offices has shown that, aside from wealth management, a family's most important objective in establishing a family office is the consolidation of the family's accounting, tax and estate planning services.
+See Wharton Study.
 From this, the survey concluded that single family offices are "usually seen by the families as a private investment office."
 Id.